shashankvemuri/email-transcription-extension/README.md

 # Email Transcription Extension

 ## Description
-The Email Transcription Extension is a Chrome extension designed to enhance productivity and streamline workflows within Gmail.
-Using advanced speech-to-text capabilities, it helps users to transcribe spoken words directly into text in their Gmail compose window, allowing for a hands-free email-writing experience.
+The Email Transcription Extension is a Chrome extension designed to enhance productivity within Gmail.
+Using advanced speech-to-text technology, it helps users to transcribe spoken words directly into text in their Gmail compose window, allowing for a hands-free email-writing experience.

 This particular application is optimized for identifying and accurately transcribing proper nouns, including names, locations, and other specific terms that are often challenging for standard speech recognition software.